wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Figure 11.1.
 A phylogeny of flowering plant families.
 From: Silvertown, Dodd, and Chase (1999) Evolution 53: 732-744.

-> **PLANT IDENTIFICATION**
+ **PLANT IDENTIFICATION**

->
-> Complete the exercises for identifying plant families using the key /
-> identification and family descriptions of the major Australian plant
+ Complete the exercises for identifying plant families using the key / identification and family descriptions of the major Australian plant families at the end of the manual.

+\newpage

+#Long-term assignments

+##THE PLANT COLLECTION

+See details at the end of the lab manual for plant collection guidelines.
+While the collection is not due until week 8, specimens take some time to both dry and identify.
+We suggest that you begin work on this project as soon as possible.

+##RESEARCH IN BOTANY

+There are three options for this assignment.

-> families at the end of the manual.
+1. Write a research proposal (see ideas for topics at the back of the lab manual)

+2. A tree journal.
+In this assignment you will take (at least) weekly notes about the morphology and physiology of one tree individual through the term.
+This may include photographs, data collection, or written observations.
+These observations should be uploaded weekly to moodle.

+3. A 3--minute video (groups of up to two) about a cool species from your collection or about some cool area of plant biology you want to explain to a general audience.

+For all projects a one-page proposal is due at the last lecture of week 3.
+This is simply a plan for what you are going to work on.
+For the research proposal identify the topic.
+For the tree journal you should find the tree that your will take repeated observations at, and have already identified it.
+For the video project you should have a rough outline of the idea for the video and the

+The one-page proposal is assessed, and we will give you feedback on the ideas.

+##Start both of these assignments early!!!

+\newpage
+<div style="page-break-after: always;"</div